project-open-data/csv-to-api/README.md

 *CSV to API* acts as a filter, sitting between CSV and the browser, allowing users to interact with that CSV as if it was a native API.
 The column names (that is, the cells that comprise the first row in the file) function as the key names.

 Note that this can be run on any server to create an API for any CSV file on any server.
-There is no need to install *CSV to API* for each unique CSV file or even each unique server -- an organization can link to each and every one of their CSV files via *CSV to API*, or an individual could even use their own installation of *CSV to API* to access arbitrary remote CSV files as if they were APIs.
+There is no need to install *CSV to API* for each unique CSV file or even each unique server—an organization can link to each and every one of their CSV files via *CSV to API*, or an individual could even use their own installation of *CSV to API* to access arbitrary remote CSV files as if they were APIs.

-When Alternative PHP Cache (APC) is installed, parsed data is stored within APC, which accellerates substantially its functionality.
+When Alternative PHP Cache (APC) is installed, parsed data is stored within APC, which accellerates  its functionality substantially.
+While APC is not required, it is recommended highly.

 Requirements
 ------------